El-Mundo/Little-Red-Riding-Hood/README.md

 The codes right under the "Little Red Riding Hood/Assests" folder (not in its sub-paths) and the "Little Red Riding Hood/Assests/TestFolder" are my work,which you can feel free to use.
 However, codes in other paths, such as "Little Red Riding Hood/Assests/Scripts", are not my work, and their credits should go to their honoured owners.

-This list shows the members who have contributed to this game and the research program about it:
+The members who have contributed to this game and the research program about it were listed in the game's outro.
-Staff List (Alphabetical)
-Supervisor: Fang Liu;
-Director: Shuangyuan Cao;
-Art Design: Qirong Wang, Shuangyuan Cao, Ziyi Yu;
-Programming: Chunxuan Ji, Shuangyuan Cao;
-Narrative Design: Ziyi Wu;
-Character Design: Shuangyuan Cao;
-Level Design: Shuangyuan Cao;
-Animation Deisgn: Shuangyuan Cao;
-Visual Implement: Shuangyuan Cao;

 Warning: This project has included some external resoueces, which is owned by and subject to their honoured copyright holders.
 I will delete them as soon as possible if illegle usage of external resources is informed.